superfaceai/cli/README.md

 ## `superface install [PROFILEID]`

-Initializes superface directory if needed, communicates with Superface Store API, stores profiles and compiled files to a local system
+Initializes superface directory if needed, communicates with Superface Store API, stores profiles and compiled files to a local system.
+Install without any arguments tries to install profiles and providers listed in super.json

 ```
 USAGE